Page Content

 The Cardiothoracic Imaging Fellowship program fosters a collegial environment and education-focused culture that provides an inclusive learning experience.
 Fellows have a love of learning and a compassionate approach to patient care, they come from diverse backgrounds, family statuses, and professional and personal interests.
 Learn more about our fellows.

-Medical School: University of Kentucky College of Medicine, Lexington, KY
+Medical School: William Carey University College of Osteopathic Medicine, Hattiesburg, MS

 Fellow life in Jacksonville, Florida